 - The Brisbane Airport Solar Farm is the largest rooftop solar panel installation at an Australian airport and the largest commercial rooftop solar system in the Southern Hemisphere.

-- Brisbane Airport’s International Terminal alone will support 1.8 MW with about 6,500 panels covering more than 22,000 square metres.
+- Brisbane Airport’s International Terminal alone supports 1.8 MW with about 6,500 panels covering more than 22,000 square metres.